Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

-Many companies sell bronze-colored heat-treated or coated brass or copper wire, which often is referred to as "commercial bronze," "jeweler's bronze," or some other variation.
+Many companies sell bronze-colored, heat-treated or coated brass or copper wire, which often is referred to as "commercial bronze" or "jeweler's bronze."
 These wires may be fine for findings or cold connections.
 However, unlike genuine untreated bronze wire, their appearance and/or performance are likely to be adversely affected if they are embedded in BRONZclay and carbon-fired in the kiln.

 Genuine bronze wire is made of copper and tin, usually in a ratio of 90–92% copper and 8–10% tin.
 Kevin Whitmore of Rio Grande recommends asking suppliers whether their "bronze" wire contains any zinc.
-If so, it made of brass and not true bronze.
-Cool Tools, Rio Grande, and Metal Clay Supply all carry true bronze wire.
+If so, it made of brass and is not true "tin bronze."
+Cool Tools and Rio Grande carry genuine bronze wire.

 Before you buy an entire spool of brass, copper or bronze wire to embed in BRONZclay, ask for a sample and run it through a full BRONZclay firing cycle with your next kiln load.
 After the wire has cooled completely, check to see whether the color has changed.
 Look for surface chips or peels (indicating that the wire was coated).
 Bend it with pliers to see whether the wire cracks or breaks because the prolonged high heat made it brittle.